 FUNDING AREAS: Education, science, the arts

+In the past, the Dillers gave $35 million to University of California San Francisco to establish the Helen Diller Family Comprehensive Care Center.
+Upon that gift announcement, Helen Diller said that she and her husband were interested in building a new community in San Francisco and a facility that would bring scientists from all around the world to improve lives.
 Other Diller support in San Francisco includes major grants to UC Berkeley, UC Santa Cruz, the De Young Museum, and renovations to the Julius Kahn Playground and Mission Dolores Park.
-Staying true to its commitment to education, the foundation also sponsors the Diller Family Award for Excellence in Education, which recognizes top educators.
+The foundation also sponsors the Diller Family Award for Excellence in Education, which recognizes top educators.
 Diller programs have identified exceptional teachers in religious schools, often ones associated with Jewish temples, and awarded $10,000 supplemental income grants.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)